 Workgroup Participants highlighted that any Modification implemented would require development and publication of a suitable model for generation of final prices and also that it is possible for models to be published whilst still retaining confidential information (this has been done in some other Members States).

 Some Workgroup Participants representing DN Users noted that the accuracy of this final model is critical.
-See Workgroup’s comments on Quality Assurance and accuracy with Section 4.16.
-Independent Assurances on the development of any new Charging Models
+For more information please see Workgroup’s comments on Quality Assurance and accuracy with Section 4.16. entitled Independent Assurances on the development of any new Charging Models.

 Some Workgroup Participants noted that current Licence obligation (on cost reflectivity) appear to be a major contributor to the choice of CWD as the RPM; rather than a TAR NC compliance issue.